Ansel291/Project_1/README.md

 	* Buffalo Bill
 	* Butch Cassidy

-[X] 3.
-As a player, I would like the game to switch back and forth between player 1 and player 2.
+[X] As a player, I would like the game to switch back and forth between player 1 and player 2.

-[x] 4.
-As a player, i would A winner to be declared between the two players.
+[x] As a player, i would A winner to be declared between the two players.

-[x] 5.
-As a player, the cards must shuffle and be randomized.
+[x] As a player, the cards must shuffle and be randomized.

-###Completed User Stories:

 [x] As a user, i want to interact with a randomized deck of cards.